Makosai/Makosai/README.md

 - 📫 You can contact me via [my website](https://kristech.io)

-- ⚡ I like nerdy things (space, science, robots!) and enjoy Marvel
+- ⚡ I like nerdy things (chess, space, science, robots!) and enjoy Marvel

 - ⛰️ Hiking, roadtrips, auroras and mountains are cool and I do want to try bouldering sometime